What brands need to know about Chinese e-commerce platforms?

 Alibaba also started to introduce social networking functionality to its platforms: both in Taobao and in Tmall.
 The most popular and sensational tool is live streaming.
 Bloggers rent special rooms with good equipment and for several hours talk about the products of the brands with which they cooperate.

 Through the integration of social networks and e-commerce, Alibaba managed to attract bloggers from other platforms, which further drove sales growth.
 In addition, it simplified the purchase process: a direct link to the product in the form of a flypage is displayed immediately at the moment when the blogger talks about it.

-Unlike Taobao, Tmall uses a B2C model and the process of registering a store is much more complicated – you will definitely need a business license.
+Unlike Taobao, Tmall with estimated monthly traffic being 512 million in 2020 uses a B2C model and the process of registering a store is much more complicated – you will definitely need a business license.
 Tmall thoroughly verifies brands before they can start selling on the site.
-Therefore, it is considered that the products on Tmall deserve more trust.
+Therefore, it is considered that the products on Tmall deserve more trust from Chinese customers.

 Even Tmall's homepage looks a grade higher, with less text, clutter and daily offers, which supports Tmall's reputation as a premium shopping app in China.

 Tmall is one of the best e-commerce platforms in China for those foreign brands whose products are more expensive.

 JD.com (also known as JingDong) started its business with offline electronic appliances sales in the 1990s.
 However, JD really began to grow only when it launched online sales.